swingletree-oss/swingletree/README.md

 Tracking your code quality across your branches is a good thing - especially when it comes to approving pull requests.

 Swingletree gives you the possibility to block pull requests on failing quality gates performed by the [SonarQube Branch Plugin][sonar-branch-plugin].
-The commit status is also updated, if findings are marked as, for example, `false-positive` or `won't fix` in SonarQube.
+The commit status is also updated as soon as findings are marked as, for example, `false-positive` or `won't fix` in SonarQube.

 ## Integration